Golf Rules: The difference between red and yellow hazard stakes

 Water hazards are defined by red or yellow stakes.
 What is the difference?

-Firstly, yellow stakes define a “water hazard” and red stakes define a “lateral water hazard” and the options for correctly proceeding are similar but there is one difference which is very important to know.
+Yellow stakes define a water hazard penalty area, and red stakes define a lateral water hazard another type of penalty area, and the options for correctly proceeding are similar but there is one difference that is very important to know.

 Maybe this is obvious but I’ve lost track of the number of times golfers, experienced golfers, have misunderstood this rule.